Student travel insurance deals

 Nobody likes thinking about worst-case scenarios when getting excited about their holidays.

-But if you can spare a minute between daydreaming about the sun, sea and sangria after the last months of revision and exam stress, we'd seriously advise spending a small bit of cash on a student travel insurance policy to cover yourself in case something goes wrong.
+But spare a minute between daydreaming about the sun, sea and sangria after months of revision and exam stress.
+We seriously advise spending a small bit of cash on a student travel insurance policy to cover yourself if something goes wrong.

 The good news is that if you do your research and you're smart about which policy you choose, it doesn't have to cost much more than two pints of beer.
 Here's what you need to know.